 PHD Hacettepe University, Turkey

-Richard K. Vitek/FCR Endowed Chair in Biochemistry.
-The effect of N-acetylcysteineamide (NACA), in various oxidative stress related conditions, including metal toxicity, radiation, medicinal drug-induced toxicity, and degenerative eye disorders; developing NACA eye drops as an alternative to surgery for oxidative stress-induced eye disorders; developing HPLC techniques for thiol-containing compounds in biological samples.
+Vitek Chair of Biochemistry.
+Effects of N-acetylcysteineamide (NACA) in various oxidative stress related conditions, including metal toxicity, radiation, medicinal drug- induced toxicity, and degenerative eye disorders; Developing NACA eye drops as an alternative to surgery for oxidative stress-induced eye disorders; Developing HPLC techniques for thiol-containing compounds in biological samples.

 PHD University of North Texas